GDPR is an EU regulation which has two main drivers:

 CRM system – This is security protected (https://) The data is held offsite in a data centre and backed up every day.
 All employees have an individual login and a passcode that changes on a regular basis.
 Only current employees of our company have access to this system.

 Personal data – We have historically been storing personal information on a small number of individuals.
 For example, home address, partners details (wife, husband etc) children's names and personal interests (rugby, football, cricket etc.) This is all held securely within our CRM.
+In addition, we may use online intelligent AI verification software to perform real-time photo identification documentation validity and criminal activity checks.

 Your rights as an individual